Early predictions on who will win 2022 series, according to the bookies’ odds

 Love Island season is officially upon us.

-ITV’s hit dating reality show will be returning to screens on Monday (6 June), with a new cast of singletons heading into the villa for a shot at finding love.
+ITV’s hit dating reality show will be returned to our screens on Monday (6 June), with a new cast of singletons heading into the villa for a shot at finding love.

 Although it’s still very early days, bookies have already got ideas on who is likely to be in it for the long run – and who is going to be getting the boot.